 Relocating to Bristol in 2011, his music took a new direction after finding an antique harmonium in a local salvage shop.
 The creaking bellows gave rise to ‘Jupiter’, an album that melds 19th-century music technology with dense clouds of electronic sound and reverb.
 This instrument also features prominently on 2018’s ‘Redland’, this time mixed with pared-down piano compositions and subtle electronic soundscapes.

 Other releases, such as ‘Dream Of The Sleeping Stones’ (2018) and ‘Void/Through’ (2019), have used the sounds of analogue and digital synthesizers to create surreal landscapes of dark reverberations and fog-like drones.
 Simple melodies emerge out of the distance and fade into the depths again.
-After several releases exploring electronic soundworlds, he is currently completing a new album of piano-centered compositions, due for release in 2021.
+After several releases exploring electronic soundworlds, he is currently writing some new guitar music due for release at the end of 2021.